cfpb/design-system/docs/components/checkboxes.md

   label.

-  <h3>Use cases</h3>
+  #### Use cases

   * Use checkboxes when the user can select more than one option from a list.

-  * Use [radio buttons](/components/radio-buttons) when the user can choose only one option out of a list.
+  * Use [radio buttons](/design-system/components/radio-buttons) when the user can choose only one option out of a list.

-  <h4>Nested checkboxes</h4>
+  ##### Nested checkboxes

   There are times when checkboxes may be nested with parent/child relationships.
   This is common when used within filter interactions.

-  <h5>Usability</h5>
+  ##### Usability

-  * In this case, the following behavior and design should be followed:
+  In this case, the following behavior and design should be followed:

-  * Parent is “collapsed” and displays an expandable arrow at the end of the text
+  * Parent is “collapsed” and displays an expandable arrow at the end of the text.

-  * The label of the parent checkbox should be clickable
+  * The label of the parent checkbox should be clickable.

-  * Clicking on the label or arrow toggles the opening/closing of the child options
+  * Clicking on the label or arrow toggles the opening/closing of the child options.

-  * In open state, arrow points up; in closed state, arrow points down
+  * In open state, arrow points up; in closed state, arrow points down.

-  * Child options are in black text and not clickable
+  * Child options are in black text and not clickable.

-  * Clicking on the parent checkbox selects the parent option and all child options
+  * Clicking on the parent checkbox selects the parent option and all child options.

-  * Clicking on the parent checkbox does not change the state of the open/close expansion (if it’s checked with the children expanded, it stays expanded, for instance)
+  * Clicking on the parent checkbox does not change the state of the open/close expansion (if it’s checked with the children expanded, it stays expanded, for instance).

-  <h3>Content guidelines</h3>
+  #### Content guidelines

   * Label text should be concise